 The major objectives of pretrial diversion are:

-- To save prosecutive and judicial resources for concentration on major cases.
+- To conserve prosecutive and judicial resources.

-9-22.100 - Eligibility Criteria
+9-22.100 - Selection Criteria

 - A public official or former public official accused of an offense arising out of an alleged violation of a public trust;